-When Lee and I left Mormonism, we struggled finding a Christian church because the idea of the Trinity didn’t make sense to us.
-We thought God the Father had a physical human body as an exalted man, as Mormonism teaches; and since Jesus also possesses a human body, we could not understand how they could both be one God.
+When a person decides to leave Mormonism, they often struggle finding a Christian church because the idea of the Trinity doesn’t make sense to them.
+Thinking of God the Father as having a physical human body and being an exalted man, as Mormonism teaches, they struggle understanding how God the Father and Jesus who also has a human body can both be one God.

 Since God is Spirit, the Bible teaches that no person has ever seen God, and this is why Jesus told Philip, “…he that hath seen me hath seen the Father.”
 Because Jesus is the “image of the invisible God” (Colossians 1:15), the Bible explains that all the fullness of Deity dwells in Him bodily (Colossians 2:9).

 In this way, we see the Christian doctrine of the Trinity clearly taught in the Bible where not only is the Father called God (1 Peter 1:2), but Jesus is God (John 1:1, 20:28, Colossians 2:9) and so is the Holy Spirit (Acts 5:3-4).
 Yet, God says, “I am God, and there is no other; I am God, and there is no one like Me.”
 (Isaiah 46:9).
 “I am He, I am the first, I also am the last.”
 (Isaiah 48:12).
 “I am Alpha and Omega, the beginning and the ending, saith the Lord…the Almighty.”
 (Revelation 1:8)